Our Trustees

 Penny

-Ngarino Ellis (Ngapuhi, Ngati Porou) is an Associate Professor of Art History at the University of Auckland.
+Dr Ngarino Ellis (Ngāpuhi, Ngati Porou) is a Professor of Art History at the University of Auckland.
 She teaches a stage 2/3 paper entitled ‘Art Crime’ which includes illicit antiquities, looting, theft, vandalism, forgery, and art squads, both historic and contemporary across the globe, and supervises Honours dissertations and Masters theses on the field.
-She speaks regularly on art crime topics, especially about Māori, and contributed a chapter to Art Crime and Its Prevention (2016), and an article on looting in Aotearoa NZ for the Journal of Art Crime (2019).
+She speaks regularly on art crime topics, especially about Māori.
+Her publications on art crime focus on taonga fakes in museum collections (in Toi Te Mana: An Indigenous History of Māori Art, pp. 347-349, 2024/5), vandalism of Māori art (Journal of Art Crime 25: 3-12, 2021), and looting and theft in colonial New Zealand (in Arthur Tompkins, ed., Art Crime and Its Prevention, pp. 148-160, 2016).